 Inspire your yoga practice through journaling

-This opportunity to grow our Anusara practice is not just about our guided practices at the studio, but growth of our personal connection and exploration to our journey.
-We are all very excited to participate!
-But it got me thinking about ways to inspire a deeper experience and connection to our lives off the mat.
-Enter the addition of Journaling.
+What tools do you need to participate in a guided yoga journaling practice?
+This opportunity to grow our Yoga Practice is not just about our guided practices at a studio or online, but growth of our personal connection and exploration to our own yoga journey.
+Below, find ways to inspire a deeper experience and connection to our lives on and off the mat through the addition of Journaling.

-I have been practicing yoga for over 20 years.
-After my daughter was born almost 25 years ago, I joined The Women’s Club in my hometown to get back in shape.
+I have been practicing yoga for almost 25 years.
+After my daughter was born, I joined a local gym called The Women’s Club in my hometown to get back in shape.
 Yoga classes came with the membership so I figured – why not?
 It was the best decision I have ever made.
 And I have been practicing yoga ever since.